Listen to the Audio Version of This Article

 As students are constructing their own knowledge base, outcomes cannot always be anticipated, therefore, the teacher should check and challenge misconceptions that may have arisen.
 When consistent outcomes are required, a constructivist approach may not be the ideal theory to use.

-Examples of constructivism in the classroom include problem-based learning, research projects and group collaborations.
+Examples of constructivism in the classroom include problem-based learning, research and creative projects and group collaborations.